oracle-livelabs/database-maa/recovery-service/pit-restore/pit-restore.md

     SQL> <copy>select * from customer;</copy>
     ```

-12. Capture the SCN for the database before being malicious:
+12. Capture the SCN for the database before being malicious.
+* Note: This SCN will be used later in the lab.
     ```
     SQL> <copy>Select CURRENT_SCN as BEFORE_DELETE from v$database;</copy>
     ```